uyuni-project/uyuni-rfc/accepted/00074-retracted-updates-support.md

 [unresolved]: #unresolved-questions

 - See the inline "Q:" parts.
-- How to "uninstall" a patch that used to be stable, but is retracted now?
-Is there some other way than `zypper in --oldpackage pkg-oldver`?
-- What happens if patch=stable -> retracted -> stable? this path should be also supported
+- Q: What happens if patch=stable -> retracted -> stable? this path should be also supported

 # Resolved questions